top of page

 Feb~May, 2023

-Bunny Mood is an independent student project created during my studies in Parsons Design and Technology, integrating Social Emotional Learning (SEL) mechanics into a casual mobile game.
+Bunny Mood is an independent student project created during my graduate studies in Parsons, integrating Social Emotional Learning (SEL) mechanics into a casual mobile game.

 Why I Created This Project ?